-Is this free to register?
+Is this free to register my study?

 - Patient costs, which include remuneration, travel and subsistence.
-We use the NIHR INVOLVE guidelines to calculate the Patient costs
+We use the NIHR INVOLVE guidelines to calculate the patient costs.

 Withdraw, feedback and complaints

-How do I withdraw my registration on the Service?
+How do I withdraw my registration on the service?

-If you would like to withdraw from the Service, please complete this Form.
+If you would like to withdraw from the Service, please complete this form.

 How will questions, complaints and problems be managed?